Colonnette: Etymology

 The -ette suffix, from French language, is a diminutive, which can also have a condescending connotation: in our case, it shifts the meaning from column to small column or fake columns.
 In the field of Angkorian archeology, Edme Casimir de Croizier was the first to use the name of colonnette in his study of Khmer art in 1875.
 In Khmer language, however, the term used "សសរពេជ្រ" (Soso petr), literally translates as "diamond columns", showing the importance attributed to these artifacts.

 Topography

-Greco-Roman civilization: funerary colonnettes
+Graeco-Roman

 The Greeks used funerary colonnettes to support epitaphs.
 In the Demetrian necropolis, a colonnette marked the tomb a person whose epitaph was inscribed at the top under a garland carved with ivy leaves.

 In the Roman Empire, colonnettes were used on funerary altars, as in the Lyon.